Chemotaxis assay: Bridge chambers

 In another setting, the chambers are connected side by side horizontally (Zigmond chamber) or as concentric rings on a slide (Dunn chamber) Concentration gradient develops on a narrow connecting bridge between the chambers and the number of migrating cells is also counted on the surface of the bridge by light microscope.
 In some cases the bridge between the two chambers is filled with agar and cells have to "glide" in this semisolid layer.

 Capillary techniques

 Some capillary techniques provide also a chamber like arrangement, however, there is no filter between the cells and the test substance.
 Quantitative results are gained by the multiwell type of this probe using 4-8-12-channel pipettes.
 Accuracy of the pipette and increased number of the parallel running samples is the great advantage of this test.

-Counting of cells: positive responder cells are count from the lower chamber (long incubation time) or from the filter (short incubation time).
-For detection of cells general staining techniques (e.g. trypan blue) or special probes (e.g. mt-dehydrogenase detection with MTT assay) are used.
-Labelled (e.g. fluorochromes) cells are also used, in some assays cells get labelled during transmigration the filter.
+Positive responder cells are counted from the lower chamber (long incubation time) or from the filter (short incubation time).
+To detect cells, general staining techniques (e.g. trypan blue) or special probes (e.g. mt-dehydrogenase detection with MTT assay) are used.
+Labelled (e.g. fluorochromes) cells are also used, and in some assays, cells get labelled during transmigration across the filter.